Tony Pollard Player Prop Bets for NFL Week 18 - Dallas vs. Philadelphia - NewsBreak

 Recent Performances

-- Pollard has 117 rushing yards on 23 attempts (39.0 yards per carry) in his last three games.
+- Pollard has rushed for 117 yards on 23 carries (39.0 yards per game) on the ground in his last three games.

 Pollard's Dallas Teammates